 Read More: The Best Adaptogens For Every Wellness Need

-Another popular option to add to your pantry: oil of oregano, which has been used for generations to support immune and respiratory health, says Pingel.
+Another popular option to add to your pantry: oil of oregano, which has been used for generations to support immune and respiratory health, adds Pingel.
 Supplements are typically standardized to provide 32 milligrams of carvacrol, the main component of oregano oil.
 (She loves Gaia Herbs Oil of Oregano.)

 The experts recommend keeping these supplements stocked for the winter months so that you can add them to your routine as needed.